sof-ya/Testing-JS/README.md

 ____

-# Testing-JS
+# Testing-JS 1
-## Here you will find tests of JavaScript programs.
+## Here you can find testing of the first JavaScript program.
 ### Test structure:
 - description of the operation of the software module:
   - the program requests two numbers from the user with dialog boxes and displays this amount;